denten-books/plain-text/1-metaphor.md

 ## Verisimilitude

-From the many available theories of metaphor, in this chapter I will be relying on the ideas from the so called "cognitive metaphor" school developed extensively by George Lakoff, Mark Johnson, and Mark Turner among others in the 1980s.
+From the many available theories of metaphor, in this chapter I rely on the ideas from the so called "cognitive metaphor" school developed extensively by George Lakoff, Mark Johnson, and Mark Turner among others in the 1980s.
 As we shall see later on in the chapter, this school of thought gained influence in the formative period in the history of human-computer interaction.
 It is therefore important for me examine the vocabulary of that tradition on its own terms and to advance its critique from within.
 It also bares mentioning that in the language of cognitive metaphor theory all figurative tropes of comparison---hyperbole, metonymy, synecdoche, or simile---fall under the category of metaphor.
-To avoid confusions of the sort---to get on the same page, if you will, I would like to spend a few pages now reviewing a moment
+To avoid confusions of the sort, to get onto the same page if you will, I would like to spend a few pages now delving into the technical vocabulary of metaphor theory.
+This language will later help us explore the ways by which metaphors make and unmake everyday computational environments of human habitation.
+I am interested here and throughout the book in a particular mode of virtual habitation and habituation, which by its very nature begins and ends with the technologies of metaphor.

 In the 1980s, a number of influential publications in the field of human-computer interaction relied on insights from cognitive metaphor theory